monero-project/monero-site/_posts/2020-08-18-network-upgrade-october-2020.md

 **A:** *No. Hard forks in Monero are made to improve the base protocol, and are non-contentious.
 There will be no split and no new coin will be created.*

 **Q:** What do I have to do to be prepared for this upgrade?
 **A:** *A new release will be announced before the network upgrade (around 17th September).
 You will only have to be using the updated software by the time the network upgrade occurs (17th October).
-To the final user, it will be like a simple software update.*
+To the end user, it will be like a simple software update.*

 **Q:** How do I update my wallet/node?
 **A:** *Detailed instructions will be posted along with the software update, but basically users will need to simply replace their previous software (monerod, monero-wallet-cli, monero-wallet-gui) with the new version.
-That's it.*

-**Q:** If I have my coins on a paper wallet, do I have to do something?
+That's it.* fe**Q:** If I have my coins on a paper wallet, do I have to do something?
 **A:** *No. You will simply have to use an updated version of the Monero software when you will decide to move your coins.*

 **Q:** Will there be any changes to the PoW algorithm?